Crster/todo-backend/README.md

-# todo-backend
+# Todo Backend

-Backend for todo management app
+A project template for backend development in nodejs

+## Feature
+- using express js
+- using babel + webpack + eslint
+- winston for logging